MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 Search usage reports enable you to gain more understanding of how search is functioning in your organization.
 The insights generated from these reports will help you take actions that will make search a more useful and delightful experience for your users.

 The [Microsoft Search usage reports](https://admin.microsoft.com/Adminportal/Home?#/MicrosoftSearch/insights) include graphs and tables generated from searches that are executed from SharePoint Home (the site with URL ending in /SharePoint.aspx), Office.com, and Microsoft Search in Bing work tab search boxes.
-You can see data from the past 31 days, per day, or monthly for the previous year.
+You can see data from the past 7 days, 14 days, 31 days, or monthly for the previous year.

 :::image type="content" source="media/usage-reports/usage_reports_v2.png" alt-text="Search usage reports dashboard." lightbox="media/usage-reports/usage_reports_v2.png":::